-- Zer0 of Borderlands 2 seeks a challenge above all else, with his personal ECHO entry telling one of his targets to make him work for it.
+- Borderlands 2: Zer0 seeks a challenge above all else, with his personal ECHO entry telling one of his targets to make him work for it.
 He becomes a Vault Hunter because he sees it as the ultimate challenge.
 Unfortunately, he sometimes takes this a bit too far as he'll assume that the "challenge" of shutting up an idiot means that he can chop someone's head off.
 Axton and Salvador have similar motivations, though they also really want the fame and loot (respectively).

 "This is intriguing. / The Vault, my masterpiece? / Challenge accepted."

-- The Dial M For Monkey episode "Rasslor".
-The title character comes to Earth and challenges its superheroes to wrestle him.
+- Dexter's Laboratory: In the Dial M for Monkey episode "Rasslor", the title character comes to Earth and challenges its superheroes to wrestle him.
 He says, "For eons I have scoured the cosmos searching for the one adversary who could provide me with suitable sport."
 If none of the heroes can defeat him, he will destroy the planet.
 All of the superheroes go down to defeat except Monkey, who refuses to give up even after Rasslor beats him up.
 It is, of course, a Shout-Out to the Champion from Marvel Comics listed above, and Rasslor's praise for Monkey is almost word for word what The Champion said to The Thing.

 Rasslor: I could crush your body, I could smash your bones, but I could never break your spirit.
 You are a marvel, little monkey!
 Any world that could spawn one as noble as you is truly blessed.
 I spare your Earth!